 Overlap and differentiation

 From the first two points, it is clear that for large companies, traditional media has broader coverage than social.
 However, for small companies, it appears that social is used more than traditional media to share information in the public domain.
-Next, we wanted to check the level of overlap of stories in two media and if there are any underlying trends, and here are the results: Exclusivity:

 1. When observed for a month, of the 19 Inc. 5000 companies that had an update on social media, 15 had no coverage in traditional media.